-causes the solver to print the set of all assertions.
-The command is intended for interactive use.
-Indeed, it is an error to use this command when the solver is not in interactive mode.
-This mode may be set with set-option and the interactive-mode option; see Section 5.3 below.
-Supporting interactive mode is optional for solvers, and solvers electing not to support it may respond with unsupported to get-assertions.
-Note that conforming solvers are not allowed to print formulas equivalent to or derived from the asserted formulas; they must print exactly the set of all assertions.
-(22)
+The command is intended for interactive use, so it is an error to invoke this command when the solver is not in interactive mode.
+This mode may be set with the set-option command and the interactive-mode option.
+Supporting the interactive mode is optional.
+See Section 5.1.7 below for more details.
+Solvers supporting the mode must print assertions that, modulo whitespace, are identical to those asserted; they are not allowed to print formulas equivalent to or derived from the asserted formulas.
+(26)